josra/josra.github.io/recipes/flow/_posts/2014-10-03-longlived+branches.md

     git branch -D ready/my-dev

-The reason is that git will squash `my-dev` up to last common ancestor and that means that your trying to deliver your two already-delivered commits again.
+The reason is that git will squash `my-dev` up to last common ancestor and that means that you are trying to deliver your two already-delivered commits again.

 ### How to do it